Government Schemes

 Ministry of Finance

-MUDRA (Micro Units Development and Refinance Agency) provides loans up to ₹10 lakh to non-corporate, non-farm small/micro enterprises.
-Loans are available in three categories — Shishu (up to ₹50,000), Kishore (₹50,001 to ₹5 lakh), and Tarun (₹5,00,001 to ₹10 lakh).
-No collateral is required and loans are available through all commercial banks, RRBs, and MFIs.
+MUDRA (Micro Units Development and Refinance Agency) provides collateral-free loans up to 10 lakh rupees to non-corporate, non-farm small and micro enterprises across India.
+Loans are available in three categories: Shishu (up to 50,000), Kishore (50,001 to 5 lakh), and Tarun (5,00,001 to 10 lakh).
+Loans are available through all scheduled commercial banks, regional rural banks, small finance banks, microfinance institutions, and NBFC-MFIs.
+Since its 2015 launch, MUDRA has disbursed over 50 crore loans totalling more than 25 lakh crore rupees, making it one of India's most impactful small business credit programmes.

 NSIC Support Schemes